Isotope-shift analysis with the $4f^{14}6s^{2}~^1S_0- 4f^{13}5d6s^{2}(J=2)$ transition in ytterbium: Data Analysis

 \subsection{Hyperfine Structure}

 From the absolute frequencies listed in Table \ref{AbsFreqSummary}, hyperfine constants are calculated.
-The A constant for $^{171}$Yb is reported in Ref. \cite{PhysRevA.107.L060801}.
-For $^{173}$Yb, hyperfine levels are characterized by the A, B, and C hyperfine constants $A_h$, $B_h$, and $C_h$ corresponding to magnetic dipole, electric quadrupole, and magnetic otcupole components (see Appendix).
+The hyperfine A constant $A_h^{171}$ for $^{171}$Yb is reported in Ref. \cite{PhysRevA.107.L060801}.
+For $^{173}$Yb, first-order hyperfine interaction is characterized by the A, B, and C hyperfine constants $A_h^{173}$, $B_h^{173}$, and $C_h^{173}$ corresponding to the magnetic dipole, electric quadrupole, and magnetic octupole components (see Appendix \ref{AppendixB}).
 The best fits of the absolute frequencies with and without the octupole term are summarized in Table \ref{table173HF}.
-With the octupole term, the fit quality characterized by $\chi^2/{\rm ndf}$ improves.
-However, the obtained octupole moment has only a significance $1.62\sigma$, and the shift of the dipole and quadrupole constants induced by the introduction of the octupole term is within the standard deviation.
-Further improvement in the precision of the spectroscopy is desired to determine whether the nucleus has a finite octupole moment.
-In the following analysis, to be conservative, $A_h$ and $B_h$ obtained by the fit without the octupole term are used.
+With the octupole term, the fit quality characterized by $\chi^2/{\rm ndf}$ (ndf: number of degrees of freedom) improves but is still somewhat poor with $\chi^2/{\rm ndf}=6.711$.
+The obtained octupole moment $C^{173}_h=7.6(4.7)$ kHz, which includes the inflation of the uncertainty with $\sqrt{\chi^2/ {\rm ndf}}$, has only a significance $1.62\sigma$, and the shift of the dipole and quadrupole constants induced by the introduction of the octupole term is within the standard deviation after inflating it by $\sqrt{\chi^2/ {\rm ndf}}$.